awk Programs

 $ id -| uid=2076(arnold) gid=10(staff) groups=10(staff),4(tty)

-`/dev/user' special file (see section Special File Names in gawk
+`/dev/user' special file (see section Special File Names in gawk).

-utility provides a more palatable output than just a
+However, the id utility provides a more palatable output than just a

 string of numbers.

-Here is a simple version of id
+Here is a simple version of id written in awk.

 It uses the user database library functions